CodeGreg1/lots-project-ms4/README.md

 The sqlite3 database that came with Django and which we have been using is only available for use in development.
 We need to create a new database that is suitable for production.
 * Go to [ElephantSQL.com](https://www.elephantsql.com/) and click *Get a managed database today* button.
 * Select Tiny Turtle by pressing the *Try now for FREE* button
-* Select *Log in with GitHub* and authorize ElephantSQL with your selected GitHub account
+* Select *Log in with GitHub* and authorise ElephantSQL with your selected GitHub account
 * In the create new team form:
     * Add a *team name* (your own name is fine)
     * Read and agree to the Terms of Service